 cT1 stands for ‘corrected T1’, which is a measure of inflammation and fibrosis.
 T1 is the name of an MRI sequence that is often used in the assessment of tissue inflammation and fibrosis.
 However, uniquely for a liver test, LiverMultiScan ‘corrects’ the T1 for the effects of iron, for which the liver is a major storage point.
 Because of this, LiverMultiScan, via the cT1 score, has been shown to be able to assess the levels of inflammation and fibrosis in the liver accurately.

-It is important to be able to accurately assess inflammation and fibrosis because it indicates how damaged the liver is and can help inform treatment decisions.
-If inflammation and fibrosis persists for too long, this can progress to cirrhosis, which can lead to liver failure.
+It is important to be able to accurately assess inflammation and fibrosis as it indicates how damaged the liver is.
+If inflammation and fibrosis persist this can progress to cirrhosis, which can lead to liver failure.

-What do the colours on the cT1 map mean?
+What do the colors on the cT1 map mean?

 The map shows a flat slice through the body.
-The defined triangular shape on the left hand side of the image is the liver.
-The colouring is just a way to demonstrate what values of cT1 the liver tissue has within the area shown.
-Cooler colours mean a lower cT1 score, and warmer colours show a higher cT1 score.
+The defined triangular shape on the left-hand side of the image is the liver.
+The coloring is just a way to demonstrate what values of cT1 the liver tissue has within the area shown.
+Cooler colors mean a lower cT1 score, and warmer colors show a higher cT1 score.

-In the example used, some of the tissue has a lower cT1 value and some of the tissue has a higher cT1 value, meaning that the patient does have liver damage, but only in some areas of the liver.
+In the example used, some of the tissue has a lower cT1 value and some of the tissue has a higher cT1 value, meaning that the patient could potentially have liver damage, but only in some areas of the liver.
 This is often called ‘heterogenous’ or ‘patchy’ disease.
-In some people the health of the liver is more consistent throughout the tissue.
-Blood vessels also sometimes show up as a red and purple colour on the scan, so it is best ask your physician if you are confused about what your scan says.
+In some people, the health of the liver is more consistent throughout the tissue.
+Blood vessels also sometimes show up as a red and purple color on the scan, so it is best to ask your physician if you are confused about what your scan says.